 J.T.
 Thorpe and Son, Inc. History

-Founded in 1906, JTT started out as an industrial furnace manufacturer in Richmond, California.
+Founded in 1906, JTT began as an industrial furnace manufacturer in Richmond, California.
 The company remained in the industrial field for numerous years, yet did business primarily in the San Francisco Bay area.
-However, during the 1980s, the company began to slowly develop business in other areas, creating plants and facilities throughout Northern California.
+During the 1980s, the company began to slowly develop business in other areas, creating plants and facilities throughout Northern California.

-By the 1990s, JTT opened offices in Los Angeles, Salt Lake City, and Tuscon.
-The company also started maintenance work around the same time, expanding not only throughout the U.S., but overseas as well.
+By the 1990s, JTT opened offices in Los Angeles, Salt Lake City, and Tucson.
+The company also started maintenance work around the same time, expanding not only throughout the U.S., but also overseas.
 By the end of the 1990s, JTT had expanded its business considerably, adding numerous new industries and markets.

-However, as with many industrial companies in the past, JTT once relied heavily on asbestos in its products because of its low cost and ability to withstand heat and fire.
-As a result, JTT employees, along with thousands of people in the equipment installation or manufacturing business (and more) were exposed to harmful asbestos fibers.
+However, as with many industrial companies in the past, JTT relied heavily on asbestos in its products because of its low cost and ability to withstand heat and fire.
+Subsequently, JTT employees, along with thousands of people in the equipment installation or manufacturing business (and more) were exposed to harmful asbestos fibers.

 J.T.
 Thorpe and Son, Inc.: Lawsuits and Bankruptcy

 By 2002, JTT faced so many asbestos-related claims and lawsuits that it filed for Chapter 11 bankruptcy.
 Prior to filing for bankruptcy, the company had already faced over 80,000 claims and paid out over $100 million.

 When JTT emerged from bankruptcy in 2006, it created the J.T.
 Thorpe Company Successor Trust, in order to solve current asbestos-related claims and pay future claimants.
 The trust was funded with around $233 million.